 Lawsuits Involving Motorcycle Accidents

-In cases in which you can sue a negligent driver for injuring you on your motorcycle, you will be facing an uphill battle.
+In cases in which you can sue a negligent driver for injuring you on your motorcycle, you will be facing an uphill battle without an experienced motorcycle accident lawyer.
 There is a broad prejudice against motorcyclists in the courts.
 Motorcyclists are often characterized as adrenaline junkies and thrill seekers who drive their bikes recklessly and carelessly.
 This unfair prejudice must often be overcome in order to get a fair settlement in a lawsuit against an at-fault driver.

 That being said, the majority of motorcycle accidents are caused by careless drivers in passenger vehicles and not motorcycle riders themselves.
 While motorcycle riders can be held partly liable in some accidents, unsafe lane changes and failure to yield the right away accounted for a large cross-section of all the motorcycle and car accidents that occurred.